charmoniumQ/charmonium.freeze/README.rst

   - ☐ Test functions with minor changes.
   - ☐ Test set/dict with diff hash.
   - ☐ Test obj with slots.
-  - ☐ Test hash for objects and classes more carefully.
+  - ☑ Test hash for objects and classes more carefully.
   - ☑ Improve test coverage.
-  - ☐ Investigate when modules are assumed constant.
+  - ☑ Investigate when modules are assumed constant.

 - ☑ API

   - ☑ Use user-customizable multidispatch.
   - ☑ Make it easier to register a freeze method for a type.
   - ☑ Encapsulate global config `freeze` into object.
+  - ☐ Make freeze object-oriented with a module-level instance, like `random.random` and `random.Random`.
+    - This makes it easier for different callers to have their own configuration options.
   - ☐ Move "get call graph" into its own package.
   - ☐ Document configuration options.